public-transport/friendly-public-transport-format/spec/readme.md

 ## references

-In order to be able to use this format in both static data *and* API responses, you may chose wether to reference an item by its `id` or inline the item as an object.
+In order to be able to use this format in both static data *and* API responses, you may choose whether to reference an item by its `id` or inline the item as an object.
 Take this stop as an example:

 ```js
 {